School's Governor Report and Core Offer

 We are committed to best practice enshrined in the Special Educational Needs and Disabilities (SEND) Code of Practice (May 2015) https://www.gov.uk/government/publications/send-code-of-practice-0-25 This statutory Code is issued by law and explains the duties of the School to provide reasonable adjustments, and extra aids and services for disabled children and young people (CYP)

-Details of the Governor Report and School Offer (what support to expect for your child from school) is detailed within this document.
+Details of the Governor Report and School Offer (the support that you may expect for your child ) is detailed within this document.
 This School Offer is in line with the School’s existing Policies for: SEND, Behaviour, Child Protection and Anti-bullying, which can be accessed from the School’s website, or by contacting the School office.

 Gloucestershire Local Authority’s Local Offer (what support you/school can expect from the County Council) can be viewed at http://www.glosfamiliesdirectory.org.uk/kb5/gloucs/glosfamilies/localoffer.page